-Trade, Transportation, and Utilities: As defined under the North American Industry Classification System (NAICS), the trade, transportation, and utilities supersector accounts for the second largest component of State nonagricultural employment, but only the fifth largest when measured by wage share.
-This sector accounts for proportionally less employment and wages for the State than for the nation as a whole.
+Trade, Transportation, and Utilities: As defined under the North American Industry Classification System (NAICS), the trade, transportation, and utilities supersector accounts for the second largest component of State nonfarm employment, but only the fifth largest when measured by wage share.
+This sector accounts for proportionally less employment and wages for the State than for the nation.

-Financial Activities: New York City is the nation's leading center for banking and finance and, hence this is a far more important sector for the State than for the nation as a whole.
-Although this sector accounts for less than one-tenth of all nonagricultural jobs in the State, it contributes about one-fifth of total wages.
+Financial Activities: New York City is the nation's leading center for banking and finance and, hence this is a far more important sector for the State than for the nation.
+Although this sector accounts for less than one-tenth of all nonfarm jobs in the State, it contributes about one-fifth of total wages.